 8 Path to Enlightenment and Yoga At Home For Beginners

 This is a question I have been asked many times in regards to the 8 paths to enlightenment.
-It strikes me funny that as someone who has studied and taught Yoga for over two decades now, all the questions I get are the same.
+It strikes me as funny that as someone who has studied and taught Yoga for over two decades now, all the questions I get are the same.
 What is it really about Yoga that causes people to be so confused?
 It seems that everybody has a different definition of what Yoga actually is, so there is no agreed meaning.
 In fact, a lot of people have heard of it and want to know exactly what it is that they are doing when they do it, but they still can’t agree on anything.

 The common perception of Yoga is based on its claims of physical perfection.
 The various poses are supposed to develop strength, flexibility, and stamina in the body.
 And because the various postures move the internal organs simultaneously, this is supposed to create internal harmony and balance.
 These claims however are nothing more than myths.
 Anybody who knows anything about Yoga knows that the real purpose of Yoga is not to develop physical strength or inner harmony but to create mental perfection by overcoming the psychological barriers that bind the human mind.

 One of these psychological barriers is the false belief that the ego is supreme, above all other things.
 This false belief creates a series of obstacles for the student of Yoga.
 Because the student believes that he or she is separate from everything else, including the true Yoga practitioner, there is no room for the latter to experience pleasure and success.
 When this happens, it becomes impossible to experience true freedom and happiness.

 When you start off in the path to Yoga, you should never think of yourself as separate from, or inferior to, all others.
 The true Yoga practitioner is always equal to all others.
 You are a part of everybody, so treat everybody with respect.
 Never compare yourself to anybody, because that only leads to jealousy and anger.